-Create an empty file and call it delivery.complete.
-It needs to be placed in each main delivery folder to process the transfer.
+Create an empty file and name it delivery.complete.
+It has to be placed in every main delivery folder in order to process the transfer.

-- Go inside the delivery folder, click on the right button of your mouse, and select Create new file.
+- Open the delivery folder, right click on your mouse, and select Create new file.

 - Enter the exact name "delivery.complete".

-IMPORTANT: only this exact name of the file will communicate to the system that the delivery has been completed.
-This allows the delivery to be processed by the system.
+IMPORTANT: Only this exact name of the file will communicate to the system that the delivery has been completed.
+This allows the system to process the delivery.

-After closing the directory you will receive an email informing you about your successful/ unsuccessful upload.
-If the delivery was not successful, the email will indicate the errors which you will need to correct.
+After closing the delivery, you’ll receive an email informing you about whether your upload was successful or unsuccessful.
+If the delivery was not successful, the email will point out any errors which need correcting before you proceed.